tomastrajan/ngx-model/README.md

 ## Relationship to Angular Model Pattern

-This is a library version of original [Angular Model Pattern](https://tomastrajan.github.io/angular-model-pattern-example).
+This is a library version of [Angular Model Pattern](https://tomastrajan.github.io/angular-model-pattern-example).
-All the original examples and documentation is still valid.
-The only difference is that you can install `ngx-model` from npm instead of having to copy model pattern implementation to your project by hand.
+All the original examples and documentation are still valid.
+The only difference is that you can install `ngx-model` from npm instead of having to copy model pattern implementation to your project manually.

-Als, check out the [Blog Post](https://medium.com/@tomastrajan/model-pattern-for-angular-state-management-6cb4f0bfed87) and [Advanced Usage Patterns](https://tomastrajan.github.io/angular-model-pattern-example#/advanced) to find more how-tos and examples.
+Check out the [Blog Post](https://medium.com/@tomastrajan/model-pattern-for-angular-state-management-6cb4f0bfed87) and [Advanced Usage Patterns](https://tomastrajan.github.io/angular-model-pattern-example#/advanced) for more how-tos and examples.